 Physiological responses encompass our aural, musculoskeletal, respiratory, circadian systems and overall physical comfort.
 Physiological responses triggered by connections with nature include relaxation of muscles, as well as lowering of diastolic blood pressure and stress hormone (i.e., cortisol) levels in the blood stream (e.g., Park et al., 2009).
-Short term stress increases in heart rate and stress hormone levels, such as caused by encountering an unknown but complex and information-rich space, or looking over a banister to 8 stories below, can be beneficial to regulating physiological health (Kandel et al., 2013).
+Short term stress that increases heart rate and stress hormone levels, such as from encountering an unknown but complex and information-rich space, or looking over a banister to 8 stories below, are suggested to be beneficial to regulating physiological health (Kandel et al., 2013).